A chemical fume hood can provide adequate protection for most laboratory processes

 if they are used correctly.
 Fume hoods are analyzed and

-reported on annually to assess performance
+reported on at least every two years to assess performance

 The following are some "practical" tips to optimize the protection